 The expulsion decision sets forth the grounds on which the expulsion is based but apart from that, the decision does not need to be justified.
 The Secretary-General sends a copy of the decision to the expelled member by registered mail, facsimile, email or any other written means within 15 calendar days.
 The expulsion shall come into force immediately but the expelled member shall remain liable for its financial obligations vis-à-vis the Council until the end of the financial year.

 The General Assembly of all participating parties and organizations shall be held every two (2) years.
 The discussions of the General Assembly may be held on subjects placed on the agenda by the Executive Committee, whose chairperson shall preside over the General Assembly.
 The venue of the Assembly shall be decided by the Executive Committee.
 The number of the delegates to the Assembly shall be decided by participating parties with the concurrence of the Executive Committee.

 General policies shall be made by the General Assembly.
 In between assembly meetings, an Executive Committee shall be authorized to act on behalf of the Council.
 Decisions on any subject shall generally be made by consensus.
-Matters on which consensus cannot be attained shall be deferred or dropped as the General Assembly or Executive Committee may decide.
-Matters that are determined as urgent by two-thirds majority shall review all applications for membership and make appropriate recommendations to the Executive Committee for its decision.
+Matters on which consensus cannot be attained shall be decided with a two-thirds majority of the votes cast.